pymc-devs/pytensor/doc/tutorial/sparse.rst

 of the matrices.
 More documentation may be found in the `SciPy Sparse Reference <http://docs.scipy.org/doc/scipy/reference/sparse.html>`_.

-Since sparse matrices are not stored in contiguous arrays, there are several ways to represent them in memory.
+Since sparse matrices are not stored in continuous arrays, there are several ways to represent them in memory.
 This is usually designated by the so-called ``format`` of the matrix.
 Since PyTensor's sparse matrix package is based on the SciPy sparse package, complete information about sparse matrices can be found